-For the proof of Proposition \ref{HormSchattenBJ} we need the following result which is a slight extension of \cite[Proposition 2.10]{BuTo}.
+For the proof of Theorem \ref{HormSchattenBJ} we need the following result which is a slight extension of \cite[Proposition 2.10]{BuTo}.
 The proof is omitted, since the result follows by the arguments in the proof of \cite[Proposition 2.10]{BuTo}.

-\begin{lemma} Let $p$ and $g$ be the same as in Proposition \ref{HormSchattenBJ} and let $m$ be $g$-continuous, $(\sigma,g)$-temperate and satisfies $h_g^{N/2}m \in L^p(W)$ ($h_g^{N/2}m \in L^\infty _0(W)$) for some $N\ge 0$.
-Also let $t \in [0,1]$, and let $a,a_t \in \mascS '(W)$ be related as in \eqref{CalculitransferForm}.
-Then the map $a\mapsto a_t $ on $\mathscr S'(W)$ restricts to a continuous isomorphism on $S(m,g)\cap L^p(W)$ ($S(m,g)\cap L^\infty _0(W)$), which is uniformly bounded with respect to $t \in [0,1]$. \end{lemma}
+\begin{lemma} Let $p$ and $g$ be the same as in Proposition \ref{HormSchattenBJ} and let $m$ be $g$-continuous, $(\sigma,g)$-temperate and satisfies $h_g^{N/2}m \in L^p(\rr {2d})$ ($h_g^{N/2}m \in L^\infty _0(\rr {2d})$) for some $N\ge 0$.
+Also let $t \in [0,1]$, and let $a,a_t \in \mascS '(\rr {2d})$ be related as in \eqref{CalculitransferForm}.
+Then the map $a\mapsto a_t $ on $\mathscr S'(\rr {2d})$ restricts to a continuous isomorphism on $S(m,g)\cap L^p(\rr {2d})$ ($S(m,g)\cap L^\infty _0(\rr {2d})$), which is uniformly bounded with respect to $t \in [0,1]$. \end{lemma}